Clandestine chemistry and psychoactive drugs in film: Hamilton Morris talks about his career

 In the opening sequence of each episode of his documentary series Hamilton’s Pharmacopeia, journalist Hamilton Morris remarks that he’s been fascinated by psychoactive drugs for his entire life.
 “I love to study their chemistry and impact on society.
 And my work has allowed me to investigate extraordinary substances around the world,” he says.
 “Yet there are still mysteries that remain.”

-How Morris occupied himself during the pandemic lockdown: Filming crystals growing and plants blossoming in the women’s restroom at his father’s office.
+▸ How Morris occupied himself during the pandemic lockdown: Filming crystals growing and plants blossoming in his father’s office

 Morris says he aims “to tell interesting stories that aren’t about drugs themselves but about the characters and the science that surround those substances.”
 The series explores the rich history of psychoactive compounds as well as the chemistry used to make them, often illicitly.
 This season features chemistry that will be familiar to readers of C&EN, including the controversy over the source of the pain medication tramadol in tree roots found in northern Cameroon and the structure of LSD bound to the 5-HT2A serotonin receptor.
 There’s also chemistry that’s rarely captured on film, such as a Mexican drug cartel making methamphetamine on a 100 kg scale.